 Engage the neighborhood on initiatives and programs.
-Building and maintaining lines of communications between the city and neighborhood resident should ensure residents voices are heard and concerns addressed.
+Building and maintaining lines of communications between the city and neighborhood resident should ensure resident voices are heard and concerns addressed.

 Adequately fund programs to ensure sufficient and long-term impact.
-The Garfield-Longfellow Neighborhood will take time, effort, and sufficient funding of programs to create long-term impact.
+Garfield-Longfellow Neighborhood improvements will take time, effort, and sufficient funding of programs to create longterm impact.